WKSU Presents Four-Part Series on Airline Hubs in Northeast Ohio

 Life Beyond the Hub (By Tim Rudell on May 24)

 The shifts in the market have actually presented new opportunities.
 We will take a look at how underserved airports in the region or those that had lost all service have benefited.

 “Grounded: The Dehubbing of the Region’s Airports” is presented with support from Kent State University’s College of Business Administration, Tri-County Chiropractic Association and Bender’s Tavern.

 WKSU is an award-winning public radio station and service of Kent State University that broadcasts to 22 counties in Northeast Ohio from the station’s primary signal at 89.7.
-WKSU content can also be heard over WKRW 89.3 (Wooster), WKRJ 91.5 (Dover/New Philadelphia), WKSV 89.1 (Thompson), WNRK 90.7 (Norwalk) and W239AZ 95.7 (Ashland).
+WKSU content also can be heard over WKRW 89.3 (Wooster), WKRJ 91.5 (Dover/New Philadelphia), WKSV 89.1 (Thompson), WNRK 90.7 (Norwalk) and W239AZ 95.7 (Ashland).
 The station adds WKSU-2 Folk Alley, WKSU-3 The Classical Channel and WKSU-4 The News Channel over HD Radio and as streaming audio at www.wksu.org.

 # # #